elpatronaco/pccomponentes-buy-bot/readme.md

 A small buying bot made in node so you can get the 3080 you're dying for. (_This could be outdated because of changes on the website.
 Pull requests are welcome_)

+:warning: **Disclaimer**: Use of this bot is neither legal nor illegal (at least in Spain).
+Be sure to check the laws in your country first.
+You are responsible for you own actions and should never blame maintainers/contributors.

 ### Currently supported stores:

 - **PCComponentes**